Gerapy/Gerapy/docs/en/source/introduction.md

 # Introduction

-A small partner who has worked as a crawler with Python may have been exposed to [Scrapy](https://github.com/scrapy/scrapy).
+Someone who has worked as a crawler with Python may use [Scrapy](https://github.com/scrapy/scrapy).
 Scrapy is indeed a very powerful crawler framework.
 It has high crawling efficiency and good scalability.
 It is basically a necessary tool for developing crawlers using Python.

 ## Scrapy